Can adults use kids' toothpaste?

 Who should stick to adult toothpaste?

-Adults with specific dental concerns like gingivitis or plaque buildup will benefit more from stronger adult toothpaste as compared to kids' toothpaste.
+Babies should not use adult toothpaste.
+Instead, adults with specific dental concerns like gingivitis or plaque buildup will benefit more from stronger adult toothpaste.

 Further, those looking for added benefits from their toothpaste such as teeth whitening or anti-septic agents are better served by specialized adult toothpaste formulations such as NOBS Toothpaste Tablets.

-Before switching to a kid's toothpaste, consider speaking with a dental professional for personalized advice on your circumstances.
+If you're an adult considering switching to kids toothpaste, consider speaking with a dental professional for personalized advice on your circumstances before making the jump.